malikbf5/FSC-optimization/README.md

 In order to run some files, it is needed to install pyomo: <br>
 https://pyomo.readthedocs.io/en/stable/installation.html

-The Ipopt solver is also needed, it can be downloaded throught the following link: <br>
+The Ipopt solver is also needed, it can be downloaded through the following link: <br>
 https://www.coin-or.org/download/binary/Ipopt/ <br>
 Then the Ipopt\bin folder must be added to the PATH